xsuite/xcoll/xcoll/scattering_routines/geometry/README.md

 # Developer Notes on Xcoll Geometry

 The geometry code is meant to be as independent as possible, as to allow a flexible way to define new geometries.
+It is built around `Segment`s with functions that return the `s` location(s) where a certain trajectory (nominally a drift) crosses a (collection of) `Segment`s.
+While the latter can be defined parametrically (e.g. a perpendicular line segment can exist), each trajectory should be a well-defined function of `s` which return `x` (perpendicular trajectories are not allowed).

 ## Files